-Removing Disks from the XVM Volume Manager with the unlabel Command xvm:cluster> unlabel phys1
+Removing Disks from the XVM Volume Manager with the unlabel Command

 You use the unlabel command to remove an XVM label from a disk so that the disk is no longer an XVM disk.
 This restores the original partitioning scheme to the disk.
 In a clustered environment, you can unlabel only a disk that is attached to the system you are working from.